Frostiae/Flyffulator/README.md

 </h3>

 ## About
-Flyffulator is a [website](https://flyffulator.com/) for [Flyff Project M](https://discord.gg/qDS8ZGUbmA) players to simulate characters and be able to calculate an optimal build or leveling strategy.
+Flyffulator is a [website](https://flyffulator.com/) for [Flyff Universe](https://discord.gg/flyffuniverse) players to simulate characters and be able to calculate an optimal build or leveling strategy.

 - [x] Highest experience per kill monster at your level.
 - [x] Kills per level chart for the relevant monsters.